jahanalem/RectanglesCalculator/README.md

 # RectanglesCalculator

 ## Description
 The RectanglesCalculator is an advanced C# application designed for efficiently identifying and enumerating rectangles formed from a given set of points.
-It excels in spatial analysis and graphical calculations through optimized algorithms and parallel processing.

 ## Key Features
 - **Data Optimization**: Cleanses input data by removing duplicate points to ensure accuracy and improve efficiency.